 You are here

-GLOBAL investors are urging central bankers further and further down the monetary stimulus road, but they cannot drag them all the way.
+[ZURICH] Global investors are urging central bankers further and further down the monetary stimulus road, but they can't drag them all the way.

 "The market wants dovish central banks from the Fed to the ECB because it is in the business of running carry trades on a theme of Japanification - a mix of low growth and inflation," said Sebastien Galy at Nordea.
 "Yet at the same time, the market has run quite far ahead."

 In the US, traders are leaning toward one more quarter-point cut this year, and adding to bets for two more next year.
 In Europe, money markets have pared positions, but see another ECB rate reduction by April.

 Bond and currency markets have responded counter intuitively to the latest central bank actions.
 The US Treasury yield curve has flattened in a display of concern for the growth outlook and reduced confidence in the Fed's willingness to support it.
 Disappointment with the ECB's stimulus - which President Mario Draghi battled to deliver - sparked a selloff in government bonds that moved global rates higher, and the euro climbed.